James S. Rickards High School: Pangaea

 Every year, James S. Rickards High School puts on a multicultural show called Pangaea.
 In recent years, the show has become more and more successful.
 Pangaea is a completely student-run event that showcases the various talents and cultures of the school through song, dance, and fashion from around the world.
-The show is preceded by an international dinner, put on by the Model United Nations team.

 Achievements in mathematics

 The members of the Rickards Math Team have participated in national mathematics competitions such as the American Mathematics Competition, the American Invitational Mathematics Examination, the United States of America Mathematical Olympiad, the Princeton University Math Competition, the Harvard-MIT Math Tournament, and the American Regions Math League.
 Three members of Rickards' Math Team have served as the captains of the state math teams that competed at ARML, HMMT, and PUMaC.
 The Math Team has also produced multiple USAMO qualifiers and attendees to the Mathematical Olympiad Summer Program.
-None of them have yaet to make it to the Carnegie Mellon program.
+None of them have yet to make it to the Carnegie Mellon program.
 They were the runners-up at the 2010 National Mu Alpha Theta Convention in Washington, D.C.